d0ugui/jwt-authentication/server/readme.md

 This API is built with TypeScript, Express, Prisma, and Docker, following clean architecture principles.
 It implements robust authentication and authorization mechanisms using role-based access control (RBAC).
 The project employs design patterns like dependency inversion, dependency injection, and factory patterns to ensure scalability and maintainability.
 Features include user authentication, role-based permissions, and secure access to resources.

-Bellow is a visual flux of the application.

 |          Server Structure           |
 | :---------------------------------: |
 | ![Home Page](../.github/server.png) |